-The mission of the Future Faculty and Academic Careers office is to prepare graduate students and postdocs for the future professoriate, with a focus on three areas: evidence-based practice of teaching in higher education, inclusive teaching and learning, and effective mentorship for undergraduates, graduate students, and postdocs.
+The mission of the Future Faculty and Academic Careers office is to prepare graduate students and postdocs for the future professoriate, with a focus on three areas: evidence-based practice of teaching in higher education, inclusive teaching, research and higher education environments, and effective mentorship for undergraduates, graduate students, and postdocs.

 We provide in-person seminars and workshops and support learning communities at Cornell for graduate students, postdocs, staff and faculty, in collaboration with other Graduate School offices and the Center for Teaching Innovation.
 As part of the CIRTL Network, we also offer unique opportunities for networking and collaboration with faculty and students from other CIRTL Network institutions through workshops and seminars.
 Future Faculty and Academic Careers, sponsored through the Graduate School, supports the university’s strategic initiative to create a culture in support of teaching across campus.